 Satisfied and engaged employees also improve outcomes.
 According to a Gallup survey of public companies, organizations with highly engaged employees “outperform their peers by 147% in earnings per share.”

-Healthcare organizations are complex.
+Healthcare organizations are complex and rely on multiple forms of communication, each serving a different purpose..
 With many different departments, changing staff shifts, and strict industry regulations, it can be difficult to communicate quickly and effectively.

 Verbal communication is perhaps the most common and straightforward method.
 This can involve things such as staff meetings, performance meetings, and other formal conversations.